 A statement explaining the availability of and the right of the covered person, or, if applicable, the covered person’s authorized representative, as appropriate, to contact the insurance commissioner’s office at any time for assistance or, upon completion of the health carrier’s grievance procedure process as provided under applicable state statutes, rules and regulations to file a civil suit in a court of competent jurisdiction.
 The statement shall include contact information for the insurance commissioner’s office.

-Verify that the Pharmacy Benefit Manager provides the notice orally, in writing or electronically.
+Verify that the PBM provides the notice orally, in writing or electronically.

-If the Pharmacy Benefit Manager provides the notice of adverse determination orally, verify that the Pharmacy Benefit Manager also provides written or electronic notice of the adverse determination within three days following the oral notification.
+If the PBM provides the notice of adverse determination orally, verify that the PBM also provides written or electronic notice of the adverse determination within the time as required by state law following the oral notification when required by state law.

 STANDARDS

-PHARMACY BENEFITS MANAGERS
+PHARMACY BENEFIT MANAGERS

 UTILIZATION REVIEW